Post published on January 20, 2020 and Updated on December 10, 2020

 - ⅔ cup sour cream

 - Season beef with salt and pepper.
 Sprinkle garlic powder over beef, tossing to coat.
 Set your Instant Pot to sauté on Normal.
-When the display says Hot, add 2 tbsp oil and heat until shimmering.
+When the display says Hot, add 2 tablespoon oil and heat until shimmering.
 Working in batches, add beef and cook, stirring, for 3 to 5 minutes or until browned on all sides, adding more oil as needed between batches.
 Using a slotted spoon, transfer beef to a plate as it is browned.

-- Add 3 tbsp butter to the pot and heat until melted.
+- Add 3 tablespoon butter to the pot and heat until melted.
 Add onion and mushrooms; cook, stirring, for about 10 minutes or until onion and mushrooms are softened and liquid is evaporated.
 Stir in broth and Worcestershire sauce.
 Press Cancel.
 Return beef and any accumulated juices to the pot, stirring well.

 - Close and lock the lid and turn the steam release handle to Sealing.
 Set your Instant Pot to pressure cook on High for 15 minutes.